 Dr. George Elvins Richardson was born St. Austell, Cornwall, England on the 30th of November, 1845.
 His parents were Rev. George Thomas Richardson and the former Mary Ann Elvins.
 Dr. Richardson was the eldest of 9 children.
 His siblings were; Mary Jane, Henry, Helen, Emma, Benjamin, Fanny, Henrietta and Charles.
 His parents emigrated to Canada in 1853.
 The family first settled in Mara Township (now part of Ramara Twp) near Orillia, Ontario but eventually moved to the Blenheim area.
 Dr. Richardson’s father was a Wesleyan Methodist Minister.

 Dr. Richardson graduated M.D. from the Detroit Medical College in 1869.
-He graduated M.D. from the University of Victoria College in 1870 and returned to Blenheim to set up his medical practice.
+He subsequently, graduated M.D. from the University of Victoria College in 1870 and returned to Blenheim to set up his medical practice.
 According to the 1882 Ontario Medical Register, Dr. Richardson joined the College of Physicians and Surgeons on the 5th of October, 1870.
 He is listed in the 1874 Blenheim Business Directory.

 On the 23rd of December, 1873, he married Elsie Jane White in Charing Cross.
 She was born on the 22nd of April, 1852 in Raleigh Twp (near Charing Cross), the 4th of 9 children born to Stephen H. White and the former Harriett West.
 Her parents were farmers and her siblings were; Albert, Oliver, Sarah, John, Sylvester, Sidney, Minnie and Hattie.